chandannath98/react-native-lite-ui/Readme.md

 First, wrap your app with the `ThemeProvider` and provide initial values for the theme:

+### Setting Up Theme

+Wrap your app with the `ThemeProvider` and provide initial values for colors, font sizes, and fonts.
+The `ThemeProvider` supports both light and dark themes as well as a system-based mode.

 ```tsx
 import React from 'react';
 import { ThemeProvider } from 'react-native-lite-ui';